House chaplain prays to exorcise 'all spirits of darkness ... at play in the people’s House'

 137 HOUSE DEMS VOTE DOWN IMPEACHMENT ARTICLES AGAINST TRUMP; PRESIDENT CALLS THE DEFEAT A 'SLAUGHTER'

 The dramatic episode began when Rep. Doug Collins, Ga., rose to challenge Pelosi and demanded that her words be "taken down."
-The extraordinary rebuke was the first of its kind involving a member of Congress and a speaker of the House in decades.
+The extraordinary rebuke was the first of its kind involving a member of Congress and a speaker of the House in decades, and led to Pelosi briefly losing her speaking privileges.

 The scene then became even more bizarre when the presiding officer, Rep. Emanuel Cleaver, D-Mo., told representatives after a lengthy huddle that he was trying to make a fair ruling as to whether Pelosi had broken House rules governing decorum, but people weren’t cooperating.
 Cleaver told Fox News he felt Pelosi was being singled out.